TheMightyPenguin/dessert-box/packages/solid/README.md

 # 🍰 Dessert Box

-A library to easily consume your design tokens from a React component, meant to be used with [vanilla-extract][vanilla-extract].
+A library to easily consume your design tokens from a Solid component, meant to be used with [vanilla-extract][vanilla-extract].

-This library will make consuming your [sprinkles][sprinkles] from a react component a breeze.
+This library will make consuming your [sprinkles][sprinkles] from a Solid component a breeze.
 It provides a zero-CSS-runtime `<Box />` component (similar to the one in [Braid](https://seek-oss.github.io/braid-design-system/components/Box) or [Chakra](https://chakra-ui.com/docs/layout/box)).

 [Try it on CodeSandbox!](https://codesandbox.io/s/dessert-box-demo-wxgy8?file=/src/App.tsx)